 We love this moist, rich Guinness cake and with St Patrick’s Day looming, it’s the perfect cake to celebrate Ireland’s special day.
-It’s another recipe from Olivia Power, the highly-skilled chef aboard hotel barge Shannon Princess.
+It’s another recipe from Olivia, the highly-skilled chef aboard hotel barge Shannon Princess.
 Try not to be put off by the Guinness as it is not the dominant flavour, but just gives more depth to the chocolate to make this cake really indulgent.

 Guinness Cake – Ingredients

 200g Cream flour [plain flour]

 1 large egg

 125g unsalted butter

 1. Preheat oven to 180º C / 350º F / Gas mark 4

 2. Line your cake tin with parchment paper [if using a moulded cake tin, use baker’s non stick spray]